BroadleafCommerce/BroadleafCommerce/CONTRIBUTING.md

 3. Provide comments on non-obvious code functionality
 4. Ensure that all tests successfully pass with Maven (`mvn test` passes all tests)

-### How to do a Pull Request
+### How to send a pull request
-All of us at Broadlaef rely heavily on [Jrebel](http://zeroturnaround.com/software/jrebel/) to speed up our development.
+All of us at Broadleaf rely heavily on [Jrebel](http://zeroturnaround.com/software/jrebel/) to speed up our development.
 Our normal development cycle is:

 1. Clone the framework
 2. Check out the correct branch (see [Our Branching Strategy](#broadleaf-commerce-branching-strategy))